zclaytor/kiauhoku/README.md

 Download the model grids from [Zenodo][zenodo].

 (C) [Zachary R. Claytor][zclaytor]
-Institute for Astronomy
+Department of Astronomy
-University of Hawaiʻi
+University of Florida
-2022 March 24
+2024 March 25

 Kīauhōkū
 From Hawaiian: